Kragujevac building

 Kragujevac-Serbia-Glimpses-of-the-World

-At the very entrance of the Memorial Park, the “October 21” Museum is situated, designed so that it doesn’t have any doors or windows to show the tragedy and hopelessness of unarmed citizens in front of the German guns.
-The museum houses documents related to the 1941 massacre when German soldiers shot almost 3,000 people, including children, as part of the retaliation for their losses – 10 soldiers were killed and 26 wounded in a battle.
-German general Franz Bohme ordered the execution of 100 people for every German soldier who died.
+At the entrance to the Memorial Park, you’ll find the “October 21” Museum, designed without doors or windows to symbolize the tragedy and despair of unarmed citizens facing German guns.
+The museum houses documents related to the 1941 massacre when German soldiers executed nearly 3,000 people, including children, in retaliation for their losses—10 soldiers killed and 26 wounded in battle.
+German General Franz Böhme ordered the execution of 100 civilians for every German soldier killed.

-The Memorial Park covers the area of 352 hectares and includes 32 massive graves.
+The park spans 352 hectares and includes 32 mass graves.

 Kragujevac-Serbia-Memorial-Park-Sumarice-Glimpses-of-the-World